WEEE-Open/peracotta/README.md

 ```bash
 export GENERATE_FILES_USE_SUDO=0
 ```

-#### pkexec

-You can run `polkit.py` just once: it will configure pkexec to run generate_files.sh with root privileges.
-However, the configuration contains hardcoded absolute paths to your generate_files.sh script, so you cannot move it.

-Additionally, if anyone edits generate_files.sh, it will be executed with root privileges.
-Unless you move it to /sbin and change its owner to root:root, this is also not very secure.

 #### Manually

 Run `sudo generate_files.sh /path/to/output/directory` then load the raw files in peracruda or peracotta.
 This is probably the safest way, considering that generate_files.sh is pretty short so you can inspect it before running.
 Everything else will work as usual and won't require root permissions.